Make a Third-Party Claim to Controlled Goods CPR 85.4

 An enforcement agent may take control of goods only if they are goods of the debtor.

-Bailiffs have a "reasonable belief" that goods belong to the debtor.
-If that assertion without any foundation the bailiff can be ordered to pay costs on the indemnity basis.
+If bailiffs hold a "reasonable belief" that goods belong to the debtor without any substantiation, they may be ordered to cover costs on an indemnity basis.

 - Alenezy v Shergroup Ltd [2022] EWHC 777 (QB) (01 April 2022)

-The goods or vehicle cannot be lawfully sold when the bailiff has notice they are not the debtor's
+The goods or vehicle cannot be legally sold once the bailiff is notified that they do not belong to the debtor.

 The Law: